Last Updated on May 6, 2025

 High Country

-The average days on the market is right at three months, which is very normalized and is considered a healthy rate in the mountains.
+The average days on the market is at 92 days, up from 88 in Q1, 2024, which is very normalized and is considered a healthy rate in the mountains.

 Western North Carolina